Kenya-Rae/sequence-square-game/README.md

 ## Future Feautres
 - I plan to have a ending level to cap the game once a certain level has been reached.
 In result, I would like to incorperate a winning celeberation on the screen for the successful users.
 - Furthermore I would also like to add sound to the game, whether that is with the game buttons or putting an radio/api that alsos the user to play the game as well as listen to their favourite songs.
+- As well as this I would like to make the game visibly inactive if the game has not been started or provide a start menu that will take you to the game.
 ## Accessibility
 - Ensured that the flashlight up styling had to be transparent to ensure the everyone can see the sequence being flashed.
 - Used colours that would interfer or clash with eachother, easy on the eye.